 - Azure gives a service credit in case it doesn’t meet the agreed SLA.
 If < 99.95 % then 10 % amount is credited, If < 99 % then 25 % amount is credited.
 You need to submit the Sla credit request to get service credit.

 - Monthly uptime % = (Maximum Available Minutes – Down time)/(Maximum Available Minutes) * 100

 - Azure Service Lifecycle follows 3 phases – Private Preview – It is an evaluation purpose release for a specific customer.
-You need to apply for using Private Preview.
-This release do not follow any SLA.
+You need to apply to using Private Preview.
+This release does not follow any SLA.
 Public Preview – It is available to all the Azure customers and it also has no defined SLA.
 Public Preview is not recommended for production or any critical business application.
-General Availability – This release is available to all customers and follow SLA as well.
+General Availability – This release is available to all customers and follows SLA as well.

 Article available here – Azure Service Level Agreement (SLA)

 Azure Compliance, Privacy and Governance

 - Microsoft Azure policies assure that resources follow compliant with defined standards and SLA.
 Azure Policy allows you to manage compliance of resources across multiple Azure subscriptions.

 - You can create a group of policies; it is called Initiative.

 - Azure provides some predefined initiatives – UK Official, HIPAA, PCI-DSS etc.